top of page

 -

-An East Vancouver home builder’s tweet thread went viral when he said that city staff required an expensive arborist (tree expert) report for a simple bathroom renovation!
-These costs are passed on to buyers and renters.
+An East Vancouver home builder’s viral tweet thread shows city staff highlighted the costs passed to consumers when city staff required an expensive arborist (tree expert) report for a simple bathroom renovation.

 -